AzamatZarlykov/Sudoku/README.md

 * Next - to display the next grid (same complexity level)
 * Solve - to display solved puzzle

+**To write the numbers in the particular cell, select the cell you desire and write with a keyboard the numbers from 1-9.**

 ## How to Run

 ### Prerequisites: